SimonTheLeg/semver-tag-from-pr-action/Readme.md

     tags:
       - "v*.*.*"

-<<jobs in this file will be triggered whenever the action pushes a tag>>
+<<jobs in this file will be triggered whenever the semver-action pushes a tag>>
 ```

 ## Usage